austinclem1/spotify2youtube/README.md

 **Disclamer: This is a tech demo, there are some missing features as this was mainly a learning experience**

+[Here's a video](https://youtu.be/xUq8ZJ9yCXc) of the app in action.

 ### What I learned:
 - Using RESTful APIs
 - Oauth2 authentication